tldr-pages/tldr/pages/linux/script.md

 `script -a session.out`

-- Record user's session to logfile for replay later:
+- Record user's session to file for replay later:

 `script -t`